gladly-team/tab/README.md

 # Tab for a Cause

-The easiest way to do good every day!
-Join in: [tab.gladly.io](https://tab.gladly.io/)
+The easiest way to do good every day. **[Join in](https://tab.gladly.io)**

 ## Developing

+This repo contains most backend services.
+See [gladly-team/tab-web](https://github.com/gladly-team/tab-web) for the latest web app.

 ### Prerequisites